Grades 1 - 4

 Grades One through Four

-creativity.
-SMARTBoard Technology applications are integrated into the curriculum.
-In the early grades students are encouraged to become responsible and independent learners.
-The curriculum includes language arts, mathematics,social studies, science, and religion.
-Conversational Spanish is taught twice each week by a Spanish teacher.
+Encouraged to become responsible and independent learners, the curriculum focuses on language arts, mathematics social studies, science and religion.
+Conversational Spanish is taught twice a week by a Spanish teacher.

-In addition, students in grades one through three participate in GRAB (Go Read A Book) program each week.
-The program requires students to read for 15 minutes each night.
-Those 15 minutes are not reflected in the average time guide for homework.
-A GRAB sheet is completed by the student, signed by a parent, and handed in once a week.
+Weekly, students in grades one through three participate in the GRAB Program (Go Read A Book).
+The program requires an additional 15 minutes of reading for pleasure after homework is completed for the evening.
+A GRAB sheet is completed by the student, signed by the parent, and handed into the teacher, weekly.

-The social studies curriculum for the first grade focuses on the study of the community at work.
-The second grade focus is on people and places in our local community as well as communities in our country long ago.
-In the third grade, the social studies curriculum is focused on our country’s communities.
-The fourth grade focus of study is New Jersey and includes the study of the geography of the state and its regions.
-Much of the work in social studies is project-based, and many units are enhanced with field trips to area sites that enhance the study of history.
+The social studies curriculum for the first grade focuses on the study of community at work, the second grade focuses its learning on the people and places in our local communities as well as communities within our country, long ago.
+The third grade also has a curriculum focused on communities within our country at present time.
+The fourth grade focus of study is the state of New Jersey and includes the study of the geography and its regions.
+Much of the work in social studies is project-based with many units enhanced by field trips to area sites that add to the study of history.